-- Festival du Voyageur (St. Boniface, Winnipeg – Dates to be announced, usually February) – This is the largest winter festival in Canada held at Winnipeg’s French Quarter.
+- Festival du Voyageur (St. Boniface, Winnipeg – February 14-23, 2020) – This is the largest winter festival in Canada held at Winnipeg’s French Quarter.
 It is a wonderful way to learn and experience French Canadian, Metis and First Nations histories through the many attractions at the park.
 Many look forward to the festival’s traditional cuisine, snow sculptures and musical performances.
 You can still enjoy these in February but virtually.
 The festival will have concerts, contests, educational vignettes and even meal kits you can have at home as you enjoy the virtual show.

 - Gimli Ice Festival (Gimli, Usually March – Dates to be announced) – Enjoy many family-friendly winter games and activities like ice car races, borcht and chili contests, frozen t-shirt contest and many more.
 Learn more about Viking culture and art while you’re having fun.

 - Freeze Frame Festival (Winnipeg – March 8-15, 2020) – This is an international film festival for kids of all ages.
 It features quality films from all over the world chosen to entertain and challenge children to think about issues and situations not normally explored in mainstream media.
 Kids also have the opportunity to mingle with world-class filmmakers in the various workshops scheduled during the eight-day festival.

 - Brandon Jazz Festival (Brandon – The 2021 event is cancelled but this is usually held in March) – This is a non-competitive event with more than 3000 participants from Manitoba, Saskatchewan, Alberta, Ontario, and the United States.
 The festival emphasizes music education, specifically jazz education.
 Young musicians play (or sing) for adjudicators and receive feedback on their performance.
 The festival also showcases discussion sessions with featured guest speakers, clinics, workshops and special evening concerts with guest artists.
 Hopefully, we will have the festival back in 2022.

 - Winnipeg Scottish Festival – (Winnipeg, Dates to be announced) – For 20 years now, the event has brought together the best bagpipers and drummers all over the Prairies and from BC, Ontario, Minnesota and North Dakota to compete for prizes.
 There are also vendors and cultural displays aside from the contests.
 Admission is free.